 Advocate & Solicitor

-In recent months, Felicia has also assisted in an increasing number of civil and criminal cases involving migrant workers in Singapore on a Pro Bono basis.
-She is currently a board member of the Singapore chapter of Justice Without Borders, a non-profit organisation that seeks to empower victims of human trafficking and exploitation to pursue legal remedies against their abusers in targeted host countries.
+In recent years, Felicia has also worked on an increasing number of civil and criminal cases involving migrant workers in Singapore on a Pro Bono basis.

 Recently, her work on 2 of the migrant worker cases together with our Director, Cheow Hung, has been featured in an episode of a Channel News Asia documentary titled, "A Fighting Chance" which features the work of pro bono lawyers in Asia. which